ahume/home-infrastructure/kubernetes/monitoring/README.md

 # Monitoring

-This is just a complete monstrosity of a helm chart.
-But here's how to upgrade it...
+This is just a complete monstrosity of a helm chart. kube-prometheus-stack.

 ## CRDs